SiriDB/siridb-admin/README.md

 ```

 ## Graphical Web Interface
-A web interface can be stated with the sollowing command:
+A web interface can be started with the following command:
 ```
 siridb-admin --http
 ```
-This will open a webserver lisening on port 8080 by default.
-You can now access the graphical interface by opening a web-browser and opening thu url http://localhost:8080.
+This will open a webserver listening on port 8080.
+You can now access the graphical interface by opening url http://localhost:8080 in your favorite web-browser.

 Possible you want to use a different port for the webserver.
-This can be done using the `-O` argument.
+This can be done using the `-O` or `--port` argument.
 For example:
 ```
 siridb-admin --http -O 5050
 ```